Start Our Push-Up Program

-The Push-Up System helps you go from 0 to 10 push-ups with ease and confidence.
-It’s designed to make learning push-ups simple and enjoyable for everyone, no matter your starting strength or experience level.
+The Push-Up program helps you go from 0 to 10 push-ups with ease and confidence.
+It's designed to make learning push-ups simple and enjoyable for everyone, no matter your starting strength or experience level.

 This guide is designed to work with your current fitness level, breaking down the push-up into manageable steps.
 You'll focus on gradually building strength and confidence to progress safely and effectively.

-If you feel that improving your push-ups or even getting your first one has been impossible, starting this system will show you how easy and rewarding the journey can be—without disappointment.
+If you feel that improving your push-ups or even getting your first one has been impossible, starting this system will show you how easy and rewarding the journey can be - without disappointment.

 To perform a proper push-up, start in a plank position with your hands slightly wider than shoulder-width apart and your body in a straight line from head to heels.
 Engage your core to prevent sagging and maintain control.
 Lower your chest toward the ground by bending your elbows at a 45-degree angle, keeping your elbows close to your body.
 Stop just before your chest touches the floor, then press back up to the starting position while maintaining a straight body line.